BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, ferry terminal, and major resorts, offering a convenient option for shorter trips or when you don't want to drive.
-They are a good choice for getting to and from your accommodation with luggage.
+Taxis are readily available at the airport, ferry terminal, and major hotels, offering a convenient option for shorter distances or when you don't want to drive.
+They can be a good choice for evening transport or if you're staying in a resort area.

 Bicycle Rental